joshghent/blog/src/blog/posts/meetings/index.md

 ## Are all meetings bad?

 If you spend any time reading tech blogs, you'll probably stumble across some SaaS company who scrap all meetings or goes totally "async".
-It's tempting to want to implement this philosphy at your own company.
+It's tempting to want to implement this philosophy at your own company.
 The problem is that like most advice, there isn't a one-size-fits-all approach.
 It has to be tailored.
 What works for them, will not work for you.

 Meetings have a bit of a bad reputation.
 You picture a stuffy boardroom filled with people who don't want to be there, being asking questions about the work they are doing.
 This category of meetings are pointless.